napari/napari/docs/plugins/index.md

 specifications_ that developers can implement, see the {ref}`hook-specifications-reference`.

-To read about recommendations on how to develop your own plugin, see {ref}`best-practices`.
+For special considerations when building a napari plugin, see {ref}`best-practices`.

 ## Looking for help